When did the Thanksgiving Day NFL tradition start? Lions, Bears, Cowboys history and games - NBC Sports

-Every year, on Thanksgiving Day, three NFL match-ups take place filled with loads of action and division rivalries, and this year is no different.
+Every year, on Thanksgiving Day, three NFL match-ups take place filled with loads of action and division rivalries, and today is no different.

 First at 12:30 p.m.
 ET Josh Allen and the Buffalo Bills head to Ford Field to take on Jared Goff and the Detroit Lions.
 Then at 4:30 p.m.
 Daniel Jones and the New York Giants will face Dak Prescott and the Dallas Cowboys in a heated NFC East rivalry.